Intelligent-Silicon/AutoUnattend/README.md

 # DISM Driver Packages

+The ```install.wim``` and ```install.esd``` starts off with an empty driver store.

 [DISM Packages in general](https://learn.microsoft.com/en-us/windows-hardware/drivers/install/driver-packages)

 [Components of a driver package, INF file, catalog file, driver files & other files](https://learn.microsoft.com/en-us/windows-hardware/drivers/install/components-of-a-driver-package)

-Less programs & packages installed to a Windows Image ```install.wim``` or ```install.esd``` file and thus a Windows installation means a reduced [Attack Vector](https://en.wikipedia.org/wiki/Attack_vector) which helps improve [Computer Security](https://en.wikipedia.org/wiki/Computer_security) and the responsiveness of the computer.

 [Add and Remove packages to a mounted offline boot.wim, install.wim or install.esd file](https://learn.microsoft.com/en-us/windows-hardware/manufacture/desktop/add-and-remove-drivers-to-an-offline-windows-image)

-The ```.INF``` file contains all a list of the files the driver package needs to function properly and is added to the [Windows Driver Store](https://learn.microsoft.com/en-us/windows-hardware/drivers/install/driver-store) automatically, ready for automatic installation when Windows is installed.
+The ```.INF``` file contains all a list of the files the driver package needs to function properly and is added to the [Windows Driver Store](https://learn.microsoft.com/en-us/windows-hardware/drivers/install/driver-store), ready for automatic installation when Windows is installed.

 This method can exclude additional software which would have been installed using the User's "manually operated" installation program.

 The below example, in order, mounts, adds a single signed driver, all signed drivers, a signed or unsigned driver, all signed or unsigned drivers, unmounts.
 ```